pgrennin/personal_website/README.md

 ## production
-Uses aws copilot static site.
+Uses AWS copilot for deploying to production and the 'static-site' as the sevice type.
+[AWS Copilot CLI](https://aws.github.io/copilot-cli/docs/overview/)

 To deploy rebuild the static files and run deploy script in `./run`: